Skip to main content

 integer[]

 Per-request dictionary selection.
-Omitted = all active dictionaries (language-filtered); [] = none; a list applies exactly those dictionaries (including inactive ones), bypassing the language filter.
-Also accepted in the config of /ws/tts/stream and /ws/tts/multi, where it is sticky for the session.
+With project_id, omission applies all active project dictionaries filtered by language; without project_id, none are loaded. [] opts out.
+A non-empty list requires project_id and applies exactly those project dictionaries (including inactive ones), bypassing the language filter.
+Also accepted in the config of /ws/tts/stream and /ws/tts/multi, where both fields are sticky for the session.

 boolean